 Doctors aren’t sure why this happens to some people and not to others.
-This is why osteopathy works differently for management of frozen shoulder symptoms.
+Like the frozen shoulder pain down arm query, it’s not straightforward.
+This is why osteopathy works differently for management of frozen shoulder pain symptoms.
 We will outline how next.
 Although Doctors aren’t sure, it’s more likely to occur in people who recently had to immobilise their shoulder for long periods of time e.g. after surgery or upper body fracture.
 Also, more susceptible to frozen shoulder symptoms are people with a history of diabetes, thyroid disorders, tuberculosis, cardiovascular disease and Parkinsons.

 Frozen Shoulder Symptoms

 Frozen shoulder symptoms typically develop slowly and in three stages.
 What are the first signs of frozen shoulder?

 - Freezing shoulder stage: Any movement of the shoulder causes pain and shoulder range of motion starts to become limited.

 - Frozen shoulder stage: Pain may begin to diminish during this stage.
 However, the shoulder becomes stiffer.
 Using the shoulder also at this the frozen shoulder stage becomes more difficult.

 - Thawing stage.
 Range of shoulder motion shoulder starts to improve.